Sradelat/FakeDataGenerator/README.md

 create my own data.
 And the fastest way to do that, would be to fabricate it.
 Below I will show the steps I took to successfully create the data that I needed.

-### You wrote too much text below.
+### I don't have time to read all of this.
 Give me a summary, please!
 I created a program that generates random fake movie data and writes it to Random.csv.
 My main focus was locational data, for that reason, I utilized a free API to generate randomized latitude and longitude within the US.
 The first result is stored in FakeMovies.csv.
 I imported that into SQLiteStudio3 for some SQL Queries, which can be found in